 - Through thick and thin.

 These are just a handful of examples, there are many more.
 If you hear and/or read a certain phrase a lot, don’t use it.
+Instead, try to write the same sentence in a different way.

-Editing as you go
+4. Editing as you go

-This mistake is one of the most common among writers.
-It is also one of the most detrimental to the writing process.
 Everyone has a different level of perfectionism inside them, but all writers are afflicted in some capacity.

 Separate your writing and your editing.
 Make them two different processes and do them independently of each other.
 If you are constantly going back and changing small details, you will never move forward.

-You may consider something like Grammarly or Hemingway to get you started.
-For more information, you can check out our Grammarly review and Hemingway app review.
-These guides will give you an idea of what the programs do.
+Don’t edit a single thing until the first draft is finished.
+Even then, you may find it helpful to recruit the help of a grammar tool like Grammarly or Hemingway to get you started.
+For more information, you can check out these in-depth reviews on Grammarly review and the Hemingway app.
+These guides will give you an idea of what the programs do and how useful it is to use them.

-Bland Descriptions
+5. Bland Descriptions

-Some tips for creating good descriptions:
+Here are a few tips for creating good descriptions:

 - Start the descriptions early, and build on them as you go.
 Don’t describe a place your characters haven’t been to yet.